-Criminal Lawyer in Miami Explains When Domestic Violence Becomes a Felony
+Criminal Lawyer Explains When Domestic Violence Becomes a Felony

 Criminal defense lawyers often find themselves dealing with difficult and complex situations.
 They will have to speak with not only the victims of domestic abuse, but also those that have been accused of domestic battery.
 In the latter case, clients often wish to have their charges dropped – which is always the best-case scenario.